 The Mounts is a small hamlet on the A381 consisting of just 17 houses.
 Officially part of the Parish of East Allington, it is located about one mile from the main village.

-Regardless of whether you’re a couple in search of a romantic break, a larger group or family looking for a spacious holiday home, or you want to bring your canine companion for a dog friendly holiday in South Devon, we have holiday cottages to suit your requirements.
+Regardless of whether you’re a couple in search of a romantic break, a larger group or family looking for a spacious holiday home, or you wish to bring your canine companion for a dog-friendly holiday in South Devon, we have holiday cottages to suit your requirements.